imjoy-team/ImJoy/docs/docs/development.md

 When **opening such an url**, the ImJoy plugin management dialog will be shown which proposes to install the specified plugin.
 The user has to simply confirm by clicking `Install`.

-#### Adding a tag to the plugin url
-To distribute a plugin url with a predefined tag, you can use `#` to append the tag.
-For example, you can add `#dev` to tell ImJoy to install with the `dev` tag from the plugin.
-With this option, you can place multiple urls (e.g. in your Github README file) pointing to the plugin with different tags.
-The user can then choose the appropriate version of the plugin based which will be installed.
+Notice that plugin tag after the plugin url (e.g. `#XXXXX`) will be ignored, to specify a plugin tag, you can add another parameter `tag=XXXXXX`.

 #### Supported url parameters